Black History Programming

 Maya Angelou gave people the freedom to think about their history in a way they never had.

 Airing On Select Local Stations

-Check out more programs coming to PBS this month.
+Check out more programs on PBS.
 See your local listings for air times.
-And if you miss them on TV (or they're not avilable in your area), come back to watch many programs online.
+And if you miss them on TV (or they're not available in your area), come back to watch many programs online.